 What is Spokane Ride to Health?

-SNAP’s transportation and health services are evolving.
-Our services began with Spokane Ride to Care (SRTC), which beneﬁts clients and emergency responders alike by oﬀering aﬀordable van transports to Urgent Care for low-acuity medical issues.
-We have since added more programs under the umbrella of Spokane Ride to Health.
+SNAP’s transportation and health services are evolving as we are continually adding programs under the umbrella of Spokane Ride to Health.
 Each of our programs employ a Community Health Worker (CHWs) to improve additional social determinants of health.
 SNAP’s CHWs are not medical providers, but are trusted and knowledgeable frontline personnel who typically come from the communities they serve with the goal of bridging cultural and linguistic barriers, expand access to coverage and care, and improve health outcomes by focusing on whole person health.

 SPOKANE RIDE TO HEALTH SERVICES